 Learn how you can use MATLAB to build your computer vision and deep learning applications and deploy them on NVIDIA Jetson.

 Learn about the new JetPack Camera API and start developing camera applications using the CSI and ISP imaging components available with the Jetson platform.

 Watch this free webinar to get started developing applications with advanced AI and computer vision using NVIDIA's deep learning tools, including TensorRT and DIGITS.

-Watch Dustin Franklin, GPGPU developer and systems architect from NVIDIA’s Intelligent Machines team, cover the latest tools and techniques to deploy advanced AI at the edge in this webinar replay.
+Watch Dustin Franklin, GPGPU developer and systems architect from NVIDIA’s Autonomous Machines team, cover the latest tools and techniques to deploy advanced AI at the edge in this webinar replay.
 Get up to speed on recent developments in robotics and deep learning.

 This video gives an overview of the Jetson multimedia software architecture, with emphasis on camera, multimedia codec, and scaling functionality to jump start flexible yet powerful application development.

 The video covers camera software architecture, and discusses what it takes to develop a clean and bug-free sensor driver that conforms to the V4L2 media controller framework.

 This video gives an overview of security features for the Jetson product family and explains in detailed steps the secure boot process, fusing, and deployment aspects.